South India: Topography

-The Deccan plateau is the elevated region bound by the mountain ranges.
+The Deccan Plateau is the elevated region bound by the mountain ranges.
 The plateau rises to 100 m in the north and to more than 1 km in the south, forming a raised triangle within the downward-pointing triangle of the Indian subcontinent's coastline.
 It also slopes gently from West to East resulting in major rivers arising in the Western Ghats and flowing east into the Bay of Bengal.
 The volcanic basalt beds of the Deccan were laid down in the massive Deccan Traps eruption, which occurred towards the end of the Cretaceous period, between 67 and 66 million years ago.
-Layer after layer was formed by the volcanic activity that lasted 30,000 years; and when the volcanoes became extinct, they left a region of highlands with typically vast stretches of flat areas on top like a table.
-The plateau is watered by the east-flowing Godavari, Krishna, Kaveri, and Vaigai rivers.
-The major tributaries include the Pennar, Tungabhadra, Bhavani, and Thamirabarani rivers.
-The Western Ghats are the source of all Deccan rivers, which include the through Godavari River, Krishna River and Kaveri River, all draining into the Bay of Bengal.
-These rivers constitute 20% of India's total outflow.
+Layer after layer was formed by the volcanic activity that lasted many years and when the volcanoes became extinct, they left a region of highlands with typically vast stretches of flat areas on top like a table.
+The plateau is watered by the east-flowing Godavari, Krishna, Kaveri, Penna, Tungabhadra, Vaigai rivers and their tributaries.

-Major gulfs include the Gulf of Mannar.
-Straits include the Palk Strait, which separates India from Sri Lanka; the Ten Degree Channel, which separates the Andamans from the Nicobar Islands; and the Eight Degree Channel, which separates the Laccadive and Amindivi Islands from the Minicoy Island to the south.
-Important capes include the Kanyakumari (formerly called Cape Comorin), the southern tip of mainland India; Indira Point, the southernmost point in India (on Great Nicobar Island); Rama's Bridge, and Point Calimere.
-The Arabian Sea lies to the west of India, the Bay of Bengal and the Indian Ocean lie to the east and south, respectively.
-Smaller seas include the Laccadive Sea and the Andaman Sea.
-There are four coral reefs in India, located in the Andaman and Nicobar Islands, the Gulf of Mannar, Lakshadweep, and the Gulf of Kutch.
-Important lakes includeVembanad Lake in Kerala, Kolleru Lake in Andhra Pradesh and Sasthamkotta Lake in Kerala.
+Other prominent features include the Gulf of Mannar, the Palk Strait, which separates India from Sri Lanka; the Ten Degree Channel, which separates the Andamans from the Nicobar Islands; and the Eight Degree Channel, which separates the Laccadive and Amindivi Islands from the Minicoy Island to the south.
+Laccadive Sea is a smaller sea.
+There are coral reefs located in the Gulf of Mannar and Lakshadweep islands.
+Large lakes include Vembanad Lake and Pulicat Lake.